FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

+This was a university project for an exam.
+The objective is to select the most suitable
+Bayesian classifier among the linear and quadratic types.
+The reppository contains
+MATLAB scripts to reach the goal.

-This was a university project for an exam; it contains MATLAB scripts comparing different Bayesian classifiers. the models take in input a "DataSet.txt", containing different features.
+the models take in input a "DataSet.txt", containing different features.
-The models were tested using the dataset:
+The models were tested using a dataset derived from:
 Charytanowicz, M., Niewczas, J., Kulczycki, P., Kowalski, P., & Lukasik, S. (2010).
 Seeds [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C5H30K.<br>

 Data for testing were pre-processed and normalized.
 The input .txt file should have the structure as:
 `%label1 %label2 %label3  ... %class`
 `x_11 x_12 x_13 ...
 1`